A delicious, quick and easy silky dessert mainly made with butternut squash purée, without flour – thus gluten free – and without any fat.

 Flan is a traditional dish of French home cooking.
 It can be both sweet or savory.
 Flan can be also described as a crustless quiche, which means that it is made of the same ingredients and technique as the filling batter of quiche when it’s a savory dish.
 In this recipe, I use the classic French flan recipe in which I have added pre-cooked butternut squash purée and vanilla.

 For a perfect flan, the recipe is very simple: just combine beaten whole eggs with milk and/or cream until smooth.
 If you add flour or corn starch, then it becomes what we call in French a clafoutis.
 In the sweet version of flan sugar is added.
 One last tip, oven temperature should not go over 185°C.

 Information on the ingredients of the recipe

 The butternut squash purée gives all the structure to this dessert, so no need to add flour or butter.
 That would add unnecessary heaviness.
 Butternut squash can easily be replaced by any type of squash, but I do prefer butternut to pumpkin for example because it gives a creamier smooth texture to this dessert.
 You can cook butternut squash in advance, and even freeze it.
 You may, for example, prepare a whole butternut squash (or 2), use one part for this recipe and freeze the other for future use or prepare a soup in parallel.
 And vice versa.
-To cook butternut squash, 2 ways: steam or boiling unsalted water.
-I prefer steaming because then squash is not throat with water and we need it well drained for this recipe.
+To cook butternut squash, 2 ways: steam or boil unsalted water.
+I prefer steaming because then squash is not throat with water and we need it well-drained for this recipe.

 For vanilla, several solutions: